vocdoni/docs/docs/protocol/architecture.md

 + The messaging protocol is provided by a distributed message protocol such as Whisper, IPFS/PubSub or Swarm/PSS.

-+ The client interface (app or webapp) interacts with the P2P network and blockchain through one or multiple gateways (using WebSockets or HTTP/RPC).
-These gateways are neutral/agnostic, so any can be used.
-All cryptography and/or or security should be done client side, such that the only function of the gateways is to forward information.
++ The client interface (app or webapp) interacts with the P2P network and the Blockchain through gateways (using WebSockets or HTTP/RPC).

+* Gateways are neutral/agnostic, as the cryptography layer is to be done on the client side.
+The only intent of gateways is forwarding requests from clients that can't open sockets by themselves (typically web browsers).

 ## Components